CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Prepare-NetQ-Cloud.md

     cumulus@<hostname>:~$ sudo opta-check-cloud
     ```

-6. Run the Bootstrap CLI on the appliance for the interface you defined above (eth0 or eth1 for example).
-This example uses the eth0 interface.
+6. Run the Bootstrap CLI on the appliance *for the interface you defined above* (eth0 or eth1 for example).
+This example uses the *eth0* interface.

     ```
     cumulus@<hostname>:~$ netq bootstrap worker interface eth0 tarball /mnt/installables/netq-bootstrap-2.4.0.tgz
     ```

-    Allow about five minutes for this to complete,  and only then continue to the next step.
+    Allow about five minutes for this to complete,  *and only then continue to the next step*.

     {{%notice tip%}}
 If this step fails for any reason, you can run `netq bootstrap reset` and then try again.